-- Indoor seated public shows or gatherings, conferences and meetings held per health guidelines and sports competitions that will take place without spectators allowed to resume. - Seychellois will be able to travel abroad as per guidance and regulations issued by the Department of Health. - Three islands that include Cousine Island, Fregate Island and North Island authorized to resume tourist activities. - Criteria for allowing entry into Seychelles and management of visitors - All passengers must have proof of a negative COVID-19 PCR test that is 48 hours or less prior to boarding the flight to Seychelles. - Aircraft/Airline are not to board any passengers or crew who are symptomatic of COVID-19. - Any passengers who arrives in Seychelles without this proof will be turned back on the same aircraft. - Exit screening must have been completed by all incoming passengers and crew. - Entry screening will be done upon arrival starting with completion of the health check form, symptomatic check, temperature scanning.
-The passenger may be required to undergo a rapid antigen test. - All passengers must provide proof of accommodation in an approved establishment for the entire period of stay and must show booking vouchers at Immigration on entry. - Visitors not to change accommodation during their stay and must not interact with the community apart from those at their place of residence. - In order to minimize interaction between groups of clients arriving on different dates client groups should be segregated within the Establishment.
-The Establishments will be visited prior to re-opening to verify that this can be done. - For 14 days after arrival the client will be monitored daily by the designated Health and Safety officers or focal person. - All clients to ensure strict hygiene measures and physical distancing are enforced. - All staff to be monitored daily by the designated Health and Safety Officer or focal person and record kept. - Any illness to be reported immediately to the nearest Health Facility who will provide appropriate guidance. - All cost of screening and test will be borne by the passenger. - Businesses to prepare their own standards of operation to ensure the guidelines are implemented. - Tourism businesses to be issued with a Safe Tourism Certificate by the Government before they can reopen - The government announced measures to subsidize wages for companies facing distress caused by COVID-19 - On 20 March 2020, Government announced reduction of loan repayments for six months. - Tax payments due in March postponed until September. - The Central Bank of Seychelles (CBS) reduced the policy rate by 100 bps to 4 percent on March 23. - Central Bank provided a credit facility of approximately US\$36 million to assist commercial banks with emergency relief measures to assist businesses and individuals struggling with the financial impact of the pandemic. - A limited credit provided to government by the Central Bank up to SCR 500 million (US\$30 million).
-In addition, credit line facility worth SCR500 million (\$28 million) set up for small businesses and accessible through commercial banks as well as Seychelles Credit Union and the Development Bank of Seychelles (DBS) - Maturity of credit to commercial banks extended to 3 years.
+resume.
+Seychellois will be able to travel abroad as per guidance and regulations issued by th Department of Health.
+Three islands that include Cousine Island, Fregate Island and North Island authorized resume tourist activities.
+Three islands that include Cousine Island, Fregate Island and North Island authorized resume tourist activities.
+Criteria for allowing entry into Seychelles and management of visitors All passengers must have proof of a negative COVID-19 PCR test that is 48 hours or lest prior to boarding the flight to Seychelles.
+Aircraft/Airline are not to board any passengers or crew who are symptomatic of COVID-1 Any passengers who arrives in Seychelles without this proof will be turned back on the same aircraft.
+Exit screening must have been completed by all incoming passengers and crew.
+Entry screening will be done upon arrival starting with completion of the health check forr symptomatic check, temperature scanning.
+The passenger may be required to undergo rapid antigen test.
+All passengers must provide proof of accommodation in an approved establishment for the entire period of stay and must show booking vouchers at Immigration on entry.
+Visitors not to change accommodation during their stay and must not interact with th community apart from those at their place of residence.
+In order to minimize interaction between groups of clients arriving on different dates clie groups should be segregated within the Establishment.
+The Establishments will be visite prior to re-opening to verify that this can be done.
+For 14 days after arrival the client will be monitored daily by the designated Health an Safety officers or focal person. • All clients to ensure strict hygiene measures and physical distancing are enforced.
+All staff to be monitored daily by the designated Health and Safety Officer or focal perso and record kept.
+Any illness to be reported immediately to the nearest Health Facility who will provid appropriate guidance.
+All cost of screening and test will be borne by the passenger.
+Businesses to prepare their own standards of operation to ensure the guidelines a implemented.
+Tourism businesses to be issued with a Safe Tourism Certificate by the Government befo they can reopen The government announced measures to subsidize wages for companies facing distress caused by COVID-19 On 20 March 2020, Government announced reduction of loan repayments for six months Tax payments due in March postponed until September.
+The Central Bank of Seychelles (CBS) reduced the policy rate by 100 bps to 4 percent of March 23.
+Central Bank provided a credit facility of approximately US\$36 million to assist commercibanks with emergency relief measures to assist businesses and individuals struggling with the financial impact of the pandemic.
+A limited credit provided to government by the Central Bank up to SCR 500 million (US\$: million).
+In addition, credit line facility worth SCR500 million (\$28 million) set up for sm businesses and accessible through commercial banks as well as Seychelles Credit Unio and the Development Bank of Seychelles (DBS)

+• Maturity of credit to commercial banks extended to 3 years.